 - Pork rinds (aka chicharrones or pork skins)

 - What??
 Yes, seriously.
 These are very low carb and keto-friendly, contain plenty of good protein, are very mild/neutral in flavor (the plain ones, anyway), and have lots of great crunch.
 They are excellent with dips (and also, ground up in the food processor, work amazingly well in place of bread crumbs) – Epic brand are good quality; Pork Panko is a ready-made pork rind based bread crumb substitute that works great in just about any recipe calling for breadcrumbs (Crispy Crab Cakes, anyone?)

 So, now that you’re armed with all this great info and guidance, you’re ready to sally forth into your new, healthier lifestyle.

 Looking for more support and guidance?

-Book yourself a free Initial Inquiry phone call with Dr. Emily to discuss your health goals and concerns, and see if you’re a good fit for each other.
+Book yourself a free Discovery Call with Dr. Emily to discuss your health goals and concerns, and see if you’re likely to be a good fit for each other.